• 100 for 100 Freestyle

 How do I purchase a senior ad?

 Don’t miss out on the opportunity to honor your senior in the yearbook by purchasing a senior ad.
 Prices range from $70-$475 for four different size options.
-Senior ads are available for purchase until Friday, November 5.
+Senior ads are available for purchase until the first Friday of November.
 Payment, photos, and messages are due by that date, and late submissions will not be accepted.
 You can fill out the linked order form and drop off/mail in payment, or you can place your senior ad order online at yearbookforever.com.
 When ordering online, please still adhere to the word count limits listed on below:

 • 1/8 page $70 Features: 1 photo & 25 word message